-First, drive to Mörel and then take the Ried-Mörel Riederald (West) gondola which goes to Riederalp West (orange line on map).
+First, drive to Mörel and then take the Ried-Mörel Riederald (West) cable car which goes to Riederalp West (yellow line on map).
 Once there you'll have a 1km walk (150m ascent) to the Berghotel Riederfurka which is the aid station (pink line on map) .
 Make sure you know where to walk.

 Rosswald is the farthest aid station and the most difficult to get to.
 Due to the difficulties getting there, you will not be able to bring many items for your runner.

 The drive from the starting line to the Rosswald cable car valley station is 26km long.
 Next, you will have to take the cable car to Rosswald (green line on map).
 That is the easy part.

-The last 1.2KM is blocked for traffic (yellow line on map).
-You will have to walk to the aid station.
-That walk is 1.2KM long and you'll ascent 230 meters!
-I cannot stress enough that this is a very difficult walk and you will not be able to bring much especially no coolers and such.
+From the cable car mountain station you will have to walk to the aid station.
+That walk is 1.5km long and you'll ascent 300 meters!
+You will not be able to bring much especially no coolers and such.